RP2/rom-validate-web/README.md

-# ROM Validator Web Frontend
+# Auto ROM Validator Web Frontend

 A modern web application for validating ROM files using No-Intro and Redump database DAT files.
 This frontend provides similar functionality as the [CLI version](https://github.com/RP2/auto-rom-validator) with a user-friendly web interface.